May 12th to 19th, 2025 (SOLD OUT)

 Highlights

-Join our first ever hybrid beer and wine tour through the Alsace, in the northeastern corner of France.
+Join our hybrid beer and wine tour through the Alsace, in the northeastern corner of France.
 Vineyards, hop fields, and adventures await!

 Cycle along the foothills of the Vosges Mountains, one of most important wine-producing regions of France, located close to the German and Swiss borders.
 We’ll explore fortified castles, learn about the history of the area, enjoy Alsatian cuisine, and visit several craft breweries and wineries along the way.